cwbaker/forge/docs/reference/toolset.md

 function Toolset.install( toolset )
 ~~~

-The `install()` function explicitly installs the target prototypes and default settings for the toolset.
+The `install()` function explicitly installs the rules and default settings for the toolset.

 **Parameters:**

-- `toolset` the toolset to install target prototypes and settings in
+- `toolset` the toolset to install rules and default settings in

 ### initialize